 Within an hour's commute from Smithville Flats are several two-year colleges, public and private four-year colleges, and several public and private universities.
-Two-year colleges include SUNY Broome (formerly known as Broome Community College) and Tompkins-Cortland County Community College.
+Two-year colleges include Broome Community College and Tompkins-Cortland County Community College.
 Students can also earn two-year degrees at SUNY Morrisville's extension center in Norwich.
 Ithaca College is a nearby private Liberal Arts College, while both SUNY Cortland and SUNY Oneonta offer an array of four-year degrees and a selected number of Masters Programs.
 In addition, Cornell University and Binghamton University offer a wide array of four-year degrees and some of the best Ph.D. programs in the nation.